btj/ogp-notes/complexity_modularity_abstraction.md

 (*) Unfortunately, in Java the values of a class type such as `Fraction` always include the special value `null`, known as the _null reference_, in addition to the _object references_ that refer to _instances_ of class `Fraction`.
 Tony Hoare, who originally introduced null references in the programming language Algol, calls this his "billion-dollar mistake".
 With new programming languages such as [Kotlin](https://kotlinlang.org/) that do not suffer from this issue gaining popularity, the industry is slowly eliminating this scourge.

 We call the application written in Java++ a _client module_ of the fractions module.
-Composing the client module with the decimal numbers module yields a system that implements the financial application in Java.
+Composing the client module with the fractions module yields a system that implements the financial application in Java.

 Again, these two subtasks are simpler and easier than the overall application development task:
 - The developers of the client module are working in a more powerful language, with more datatypes built in.
 They need not worry about how to implement fractions in Java.